Skip to main content

 At least, that's effective in this example.

-I've written code like this, why haven't I experienced any issues?
+You might be wondering: I've written code like this, why haven't I encountered any issues?

 The world is a beautiful place until you encounter a large dataset.